 Why Live in Murray

-Murray is a small college town centered around Murray State University, which enrolls approximately 9,500 students.
-The university offers various activities, including tours of the Clara Eagle Art Gallery and football games at Roy Stewart Stadium.
+Murray, Kentucky, is a small rural city centered around Murray State University, which enrolls approximately 9,500 students.
+The university offers various activities, such as tours of the Clara Eagle Art Gallery and football games at Roy Stewart Stadium.
 The Murray Independent School District is highly rated, with reading and math proficiencies exceeding state and national averages.
-Major employers in the area include a dairy company, a window manufacturer, and a food manufacturer.
-Residents often unwind at Kentucky Lake, a large manmade lake popular for boating and professional bass fishing tournaments.
+Key employers in the area include a dairy company, a window manufacturer, and a food manufacturer.
+Residents often unwind at Kentucky Lake, one of the largest manmade lakes in the nation, popular for boating, fishing, and professional bass fishing tournaments.
 Housing options range from mid-century ranch styles and bungalows in the north to New Traditionals, Colonial Revivals, and Contemporaries in the south.
 Central Park provides a dog park, outdoor amphitheater, public pool, soccer complex, and performing arts building.
-Dining options are concentrated along Twelfth Street, featuring a mix of fast-food, sit-down chains, and local eateries.
-Entertainment is primarily found on the university campus, with NCAA Division I sports and performances at Lovett Auditorium.
-Murray is 120 miles from Nashville, with residents using Nashville International Airport for travel.
-The city has lower crime rates compared to national averages, making it a safer place to live.
+Dining options are varied along Twelfth Street, with a mix of fast-food, sit-down chains, and local eateries, while Main Street offers a charming downtown experience.
+Entertainment is primarily found at Murray State, with NCAA Division I sports and performances at Lovett Auditorium.
+For travel, Nashville is 120 miles away, and residents use Nashville International Airport.
+Murray has lower crime rates compared to state and national averages, making it a safer place to live.

 Home Trends in Murray, KY

-On average, homes in Murray, KY sell after 61 days on the market compared to the national average of 50 days.
-The median sale price for homes in Murray, KY over the last 12 months is $245,000, down 2% from the median home sale price over the previous 12 months.
+On average, homes in Murray, KY sell after 47 days on the market compared to the national average of 70 days.
+The median sale price for homes in Murray, KY over the last 12 months is $387,500, up 29% from the median home sale price over the previous 12 months.

 Median Sale Price